 Like, how dare he be so self-centered that he thinks that when you hear the word Sandy Hook, the first thing you think of is him.

-I study Alex for a living, and he's not even the first thing I think of when I think of Sandy Hook.
+I study for Alex for a living, and he's not even the first thing I think of when I think of Sandy Hook.

 He's just an absolute monster who can't experience anything in life unless it revolves around himself.

-And it honestly kind of makes me sad, because ultimately what you end up realizing is that there's a fair amount of people in the world who base their political beliefs on what they think is researched information, but it's really just the product of Alex's moody, narcissistic outbursts.
+And it honestly kind of makes me sad because ultimately what you end up realizing is that there's a fair amount of people in the world who base their political beliefs on what they think is researched information, but it's really just the product of Alex's moody, narcissistic outbursts.

-So Alex will probably end up getting double defaulted in this case, but again, it's going to be his fault if he does.
+So Alex will probably end up getting double defaulted in this case.

-The next phase of the trial is about determining what is a fitting financial penalty, and if Alex doesn't cooperate with Discovery on this part, like by refusing to turn over the appropriate financial documents, he can fuck around and get another default judgment.
+And if Alex doesn't cooperate with Discovery on this part, by refusing to turn over the appropriate financial documents, he can fuck around and get another default judgment.

 And he can talk big all he wants, but I have absolutely zero doubt that he would quit if he didn't have the flashy studio, the weird pill line that he runs himself, the ability to travel wherever he wants and buy things like tanks, the ability to pay a staff to gather headlines for him and work out all the technical aspects of the show.

-he would quit in a second if he didn't have those things.
+He would quit in a second if he didn't have those things.

-As someone who watches this show, I think it would be a fascinating narrative arc.
+Personally, I hope he does continue to do the show, even if he goes broke, just because, you know, as someone who watches this show, I think it would be a fascinating narrative arc.

-I don't think it's gonna happen, though.
+I don't think it's going to happen, though.

 I just don't think Alex has the humility to go back to being a DIY guy.